Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Synopsis and Outlook

 \section{Synopsis and Outlook}

-From previous work we observe that a competitive relationship between physics loss items in the training of PINNs exists and potentially spoils training success, performance or efficiency.
+From previous work we observe, that a competitive relationship between physics loss items in the training of PINNs exists and potentially spoils training success, performance or efficiency.
 This paper investigated different methods aiming at adaptively balancing a loss function consisting of various, potentially conflicting objectives as it may arise in scalarised MOO in PINNs.
-We proposed a novel adaptive loss balancing method by (i) combining the best attributes of existing approaches and, (ii) introducing a saudade parameter $\rho$ to occasionally incorporate historic loss contribution.
-This forms a new heuristic called \textbf{Relative Loss Balancing with Random Lookback} (ReLoBRaLo) for selecting bespoke weights in order to combine multiple loss terms for the training of PINNs.
-The effectiveness and merits of using ReLoBRaLo is then demonstrated empirically by investigating several standard PDEs, including solving Helmholtz equation, Burgers' equation and Kirchhoff plate bending equation, and considering both forward problems as well as inverse problems, where unknown parameters in the PDEs are estimated.
-Our computations show that ReLoBRaLo is able to consistently outperform the baseline of existing scaling methods (GradNorm, Learning Rate Annealing, SoftAdapt or manual scaling) in terms of accuracy, while also being up to six times more computationally efficient (training epochs or wall-clock time).
-Using BO instead of GridSearch turned out to be an effective tool to reduce the laborious work of finding optimal hyperparameters for the PINNs.
+We proposed a novel adaptive loss balancing method by (i) combining the best attributes of existing approaches, and (ii) introducing a saudade parameter $\rho$ to occasionally incorporate historic loss contribution.
+This forms a new scheme called \textbf{Relative Loss Balancing with Random Lookback} (ReLoBRaLo) for selecting bespoke weights in order to combine multiple loss terms for the training of PINNs.
+The effectiveness and merits of using ReLoBRaLo was then demonstrated empirically by investigating several standard PDEs, including solving Helmholtz equation, Burgers' equation and Kirchhoff plate bending equation, and considering both forward problems as well as inverse problems.
+Our computations showed that ReLoBRaLo is able to consistently outperform the baseline of existing scaling methods (GradNorm, Learning Rate Annealing, SoftAdapt) in terms of accuracy, while also being up to six times more computationally efficient (training epochs or wall-clock time).
 Finally, we showed that the adaptively chosen scalings $\lambda$ can be inspected to learn about the PINNs training process and identify weak points.
 This allows to take informed decisions in order to improve the framework.

-Future research is concerned with inspection of performance, efficiency, robustness and scalability of ReLoBRaLo to further PDE classes such as Navier-Stokes equations etc. The adoption of Sobolev Training with Sobolev norms together with ReLoBRaLo may solve the drawback associated with the high costs involved in estimating the neural network solutions of PDEs.
-In addition, the generalising capabilities of ReLoBRaLo to the wider class of penalised optimisation problems, including PDE-constrained and Sobolev training problems, is addressed there as well.
+Future research is concerned with inspection of performance, efficiency, robustness, and scalability of ReLoBRaLo to further PDE classes such as Navier-Stokes equations etc. The adoption of Sobolev Training with Sobolev norms or the incorporation of the Mixture-of-Experts approach \citep{bischof2022mixture} together with ReLoBRaLo may solve the drawback associated with the high costs involved in estimating the neural network solutions of PDEs.